ASHUMHRPROJECTS1/Water-Level-Indicator/README.md

 **Step 2:**

-> Get all the Components listed above in images.
+> Get all the Components listed below in images.